-Goa became a vital part of the Portuguese empire, with the Viceroy responsible for all Portuguese officials in East Africa, the East Indies and Japan.
+Goa became a vital part of the Portuguese Empire, with the Viceroy responsible for all Portuguese officials in East Africa, the East Indies and Japan.
 Goa was among a select set of colonies permitted to send representatives to the Portuguese parliament, the Cortes.

-Despite Goa’s neutrality, the British could not allow enemy ships to continue transmitting important information out of the territory.
+Despite Goa’s neutrality, the British could not allow enemy ships to transmit important information out of the territory.
 The Special Operations Executive (the precursor to the SAS) backed a covert raid by a civilian part-time unit, the Calcutta Light Horse.
 The unit sailed to Goa on an ancient Calcutta riverboat and sank the German ship, the Ehrenfels.

 Portugal retained control of the territory throughout the 1940s and 1950s.